-The course for you?
+Business Studies: The course for you?

 You will enjoy this course if you have a core interest in business but would also like to develop and engage with either computer science or law.
 The business aspects of the programme will provide you with a depth of engagement and understanding of the various aspects of markets, organisations and business management.

 If you are thinking of Business and Computer Science, then you will like to focus on problem-solving, using logical and mathematical skills and you will also engage with management and business subjects which will help you action these in the commercial world.
 Computer Science at Trinity is challenging and exciting with a focus on innovation and cutting-edge technology.
 To get the best from the course, you need to be interested in developing clear logical ideas about situations and about how to develop algorithms for computers to deal with these situations.
 You should be comfortable using mathematical techniques to solve problems.
 If you are knowledgeable about computers already, to the extent of building them or writing programs for them, so much the better – but bear in mind, no prior knowledge of computer science is assumed.